Colegio de Contadores de Chile

 • SMO 5: International Public Sector Accounting Standards

-The CCCH is not responsible for the adoption of public sector accounting standards in Chile, which are adopted by the Controller General of the Republic of Chile.
-The Controller General developed accrual - IPSAS modified for local context (2013 version) as the applicable public sector accounting standards.
-The CCCH notes that it was active in the convergence process with IPSAS by participating in meetings and providing advice to the Controller General.
+The CCCH is not responsible for the adoption of public sector accounting standards in Chile, which are adopted by the Controller General of the Republic of Chile (CGRCH).
+The CGRCH has adopted IPSAS – modified for local context – on an accrual-basis as the applicable public sector accounting standard since 2016.
+The CCCH notes that it was active in the convergence process with IPSAS by participating in meetings and advising the Controller General.
+The CCCH has since held meetings periodically to coordinate and support the application of the standards.

+The CCCH is encouraged to share the 2022 IPSAS Handbook with the Controller General of the Republic of Chile.
 The IFAC’s Train the Trainers: Introduction to IPSAS resource might be helpful to CCCH to continue providing support to public sector accountants in the jurisdiction.
-It would also be beneficial to demonstrate how the CCCH engaged with universities to incorporate the standards into the accounting education curriculum.

 Current Status: Sustain